(and the best value for your money & time compared to any Alaska photo tour, trek or safari)

 Reason #3: All inclusive lodging, meals, transportation, park fees, shuttles

-Reason #4: Helicopter aerials over fjords, glaciers, marine mammals (doors off if you want)!
+Reason #4: Helicopter & fixed wing aerials over fjords, glaciers, marine mammals and bears (doors off option)

-Reason #5: Another helicopter ride to dogsled riding across a remote glacier
+Reason #5: Another helicopter ride plus dogsled riding across a remote glacier!

-What it means to you:More personal attention, more flexibility in our schedule, less group logistics = more time in the field to enjoy and get great shots!
+Benefits for you:More personal attention, more flexibility in our schedule, less group logistics = more time with the animals, scenery, fjords, etc.

 Reason #8: A portion of all proceeds is donated to conservation agencies as a big THANK YOU and insurance for all us on this planet.